swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

 ### Thrown error type syntax

 There have been several alternatives to the `throws(E)` syntax proposed here.
-The `throws(E)` syntax was chosen because it is syntactically unambiguous, allows arbitrary types for `E` such as `any Error & Codable`,  and is consistent with the way in which attributes (like property wrappers or macros with arguments) and modifiers (like `unowned(unsafe)`) are written.
+The `throws(E)` syntax was chosen because it is syntactically unambiguous, allows arbitrary types for `E`,  and is consistent with the way in which attributes (like property wrappers or macros with arguments) and modifiers (like `unowned(unsafe)`) are written.

 The most commonly proposed syntax omits the parentheses, i.e., `throws E`.
 However, this syntax introduces some syntactic ambiguities that would need to be addressed and might cause problems for future evolution of the language: